Single Sign-on Setup

 Create user accounts with SSO login

-The Just-in-time Provisioning solution automates the creation of user accounts in Zivver when users log in using Single Sign-On.
-This cloud-based solution can eliminate the need for manual account creation in the Webapp or setting up the Synctool for pre-synchronizing accounts from source systems.
-Read more in the article on Just-in-time Provisioning for User Accounts.
+Just-in-time Provisioning automates user account creation in Zivver when users log in via SSO.
+This eliminates manual account creation in the WebApp or pre-synchronization using Zivver Synctool or Cloud Sync.
+Read more in Just-in-time Provisioning for User Accounts.